UCL/RCPSTrainingMaterials/HPCandHTCusingLegion/src/2_intro_to_shell.md

 * **\<\<EOF** - concatenates the text until the string "EOF", redirecting it to cat
 * **\> child_script.sh** - redirects the output of cat to child_script.sh.
+* It may be tempting to indent things.
+DON'T.

 Exercise:
 --------